nasa/oceandata-notebooks/CONTRIBUTING.md

 You should already be familiar with the [README](README.md).
 This guide provides additional information on the structure of this repository and maintenaner tasks.
 Maintainers are responsible for:
-1. ensuring the reproducible environment configs are correct, and
+1. ensuring the reproducible environment configuration is correct, and
 2. publishing the notebooks to [GitHub Pages] as the [Help Hub] (a.k.a releasing!).

 The following sections map to the contents of the repository as follows: